keyboardio/Kaleidoscope/README.md

 each bit set tells the extension that the key with that index must be held for the action to trigger.
 It is recommended to use the `RxCy` macros of the core `KaleidoscopeFirmware`, and *or* them together to form a bitfield.
+See below for a diagram showing how the `RxCy` coordinates coorespond to your keyboad.

 The combo list **must** end with an element containing zero values for both the left and the right halves.